 Many spots can occur on a single leaf, such that severely affected leaves wither and turn brown.
 No distinct patches are observed, but areas may appear thin.
 A severely affected turfgrass area may appear as though suffering from drought.

-Once St. Augustinegrass is established in the landscape, the disease is chronic but not severe.
-During the summer months, individual St. Augustine-grass plants will always have a few spots on the leaf blades, but the overall health of the turfgrass is not affected unless the grass is placed under severe stress.
-Avoid excess nitrogen during potential disease development periods.
+Note: Once St. Augustine grass is established in your landscape, grey leaf spot is chronic but not severe.
+During the summer months, individual St. Augustine grass plants will always have a few spots on the leaf blades, but the overall health of the turfgrass is not affected unless the grass is placed under severe stress.
+Avoid quick-release or excessive nitrogen fertilizers during potential disease development periods.

-This root rot affects all warm-season turf grass.
-Symptoms are likely to appear any time of year but will always be associated with wet soil conditions.
-Poor drainage, excessive rainfall and poor irrigation can exacerbate the problem.
+This type of root rot affects all warm-season turfgrass.
+Symptoms are likely to appear at any time of year but will always be associated with wet soil conditions.
+Poor drainage, excessive rainfall, and poor irrigation can make pythium root rot much worse.

-This root rot disease will result in a decline in turf quality and density however the turf seldom dies.
-Some areas or patches will turn yellow, light green or brown in color.
-This disease is often confused with herbicide damage on St. Augustine-grass.
-Herbicide damage may cause the same overall symptoms of yellow or brown patches.
-The leaf may still pull out of the leaf sheath, but the base of the leaf is not dark and rotted.
+Note: Pythium root rot can also be confused with herbicide damage on St. Augustine grass, as herbicide damage may cause the same overall symptoms of yellow or brown patches.
+The leaf may still pull out of the leaf sheath, but the base of the leaf will not be dark or rotten.

 Call McCall Today for Advanced Lawn Disease Treatments